 Website | Neighborhood: Nonhyeon | Address: B1 Unit B01, 166-7 Nonhyeon-dong, Gangnam-gu, Seoul, South Korea

-Some locals recommended Ferrytail to me, and honestly, this bar was difficult to find online.
-It’s tucked away in a very local part of Gangnam.
+Some locals recommended Ferrytail to me, and honestly, this bar was difficult to even find online.
+It’s tucked away in a very local part of Gangnam, the kind of place you only hear about from someone who knows the area.

 Ferrytail

-It’s a one-man operation run by owner Jung Kookyoung, who crafts an inventive cocktail menu that rotates seasonally.
+Ferrytail is a one-man operation run by owner Jung Kookyoung, who crafts an inventive cocktail menu that rotates seasonally.
 I happened to visit while he was working on the new menu, and he let me taste one of his upcoming creations: an Ube Cheesecake cocktail.
 It was perfection.
-I would have devoured 5 of those.
+I would have devoured five of those, and I am only slightly ashamed to admit it.

 Ferrytail

-So regardless of what season you visit or what is on the menu, I can guarantee anything you order will be delicious.
-He also serves up an incredible banana brûlée.
+So regardless of what season you visit or what’s on the menu, anything you order will be delicious.
+Jung also serves up an incredible banana brûlée, which I am still thinking about.

 Ferrytail